 According to 2021 VCRP data, Magnesium Aluminum Silicate has the most reported uses in cosmetic products, with a total of 383; the majority of the uses are in leave-on eye makeup preparations and skin care preparations (Table 4).
 Aluminum Calcium Sodium Silicate has the second most reported uses in cosmetic products, with a total of 103; the majority of the uses are in lipsticks.
 (The reported numbers of uses for the remaining ingredients in this report are much lower.)
 The frequencies of use for both of these ingredients have greatly changed since the original safety assessments were finalized; in 1998, Magnesium Aluminum Silicate was reported to have 632 uses, and in 2009, Aluminum Calcium Sodium Silicate was reported to have 632 uses, and in 2018 by the Council indicate Aluminum Calcium Sodium Silicate has the highest reported maximum concentration of use for leave-on products; it is used at up to 26.3% in eye shadows.
 Magnesium Silicate is reported to have a maximum concentration of use for leave-on products of 21.6% in eye shadows.
 According to the original safety assessment, the maximum use concentration in 2008 for Aluminum Calcium Sodium Silicate was 6% in foundations and lipsticks.
 Additionally according to 1999 data, there were no reported uses for Magnesium Silicate.
-Leave-on concentration of use.
+Leave-on concentrations of use reported in the previous review of these silicate ingredients were lower than the current leave-on maximum concentration of use.
 The 10 silicate ingredients with no reported uses in the VCRP database or in the Council's concentration of use survey are listed in Table 5.

 Many of the silicate ingredients described in this safety assessment may be used in products that can be incidentally ingested or come into contact with mucous membranes; for example, Magnesium Silicate is used in lipstick at 10% and Aluminum Calcium Sodium Silicate is used in lipstick at up to 5.5%.
 Additionally, the silicate ingredients have been reported to be used in products that may come into contact with the eyes, such as eye shadows, eye liners, and mascaras.
-Magnesium Silicate at up to 26.3% in eye shadows.
+Magnesium Silicate is used at up to 26.3% in eye shadows.

-Moreover, according to VCRP and Council survey data, these ingredients are reported to be used in spray products that could possibly be inhaled; for example, Calcium Silicate is used at up to 0.005% in hair color sprays and Lithium Magnesium Silicate is used at up to 0.4% in face and neck sprays.
-Concerning final consumer product formulations, the Panel has noted that in practice, 95% to 99% of the droplets/particles released from cosmetic sprays have aerodynamic equivalent diameters > 10 $\mu$ m, with propellant sprays yielding a greater fraction of droplets/particles below 10 $\mu$ m compared with pump spray.28-31 Therefore, most droplets/particles incidentally inhaled from cosmetic sprays would be deposited in the nasopharyngeal and bronchial regions and would not be respirable (i.e., they would not enter the lungs) to any appreciable amount.
-Ingredients in this report are also used in powders, and these products could possibly be inhaled.
-For example, Calcium Silicate and Magnesium Aluminum Silicate are reported to be used at up to 5% and 1% in face powders, respectively.
-Conservative estimates of inhalation exposures to respirable particles during the use of loose powder cosmetic products are 400-fold to 1000-fold less than protective regulatory and guidance limits for inert airborne respirable particles in the workplace.32-34

-Toxicological simulations have demonstrated the potential for nano-enabled delivery of cosmetic products, such as airbrush makeup, to produce a fraction of particles/agglomerates that are within the respirable range of $1-10 \ \mu m$ .
-It has come to the attention of the Panel that some silicate ingredients are being used in consumer products which are applied via aerosolized airbrush devices.
+Moreover, according to VCRP and Council survey data, these ingredients are reported to be used in spray products and powders, and could possibly be inhaled.
+For example, Calcium Silicate is used at up to 0.005% in hair color sprays and Lithium Magnesium Silicate is used at up to 0.4% in face and neck sprays, and Calcium Silicate and Magnesium Aluminum Silicate are reported to be used at up to 5% and 1% in face powders, respectively.
+It has come to the attention of the Panel that some silicate ingredients are being used in products which are aerosolized via airbrush devices.
 However, information regarding this type of use was not reported to the Panel in response to the industry survey, and would not be evident in the VCRP; therefore, details of this type of use (e.g., classification as a cosmetic, drug, device, etc.) are unknown.